InKnowWorks/RDF-Graph-and-Hypergraph/README.md

 Topics Explored and Explained:
 - RDF Triple and Graph Theory and Practice
-- RDF Triple and HyperGrpah Theory and Practice
+- RDF Triple and HyperGraph Theory and Practice
 - RDF Triple and Property Graph Theory and Practice
 - RDF/RDFS TSL Data modeling
 - Relational Modeling and Computing with RDF Triple GrpahEngine MemoryCloud
 - How to model OWL 2 DL projects in TSL - Getting started
+  - Graph Engine Attributes and Graph Engine Generics
 - How to use the Grap Engine LIKQ
   - Client-side
   - Server-side
   - Desgin Lessons

-- SPARQL vs LIKQ Comparision Study
+- SPARQL/SHACL vs LIKQ Comparision Study
-- Graph Egnine Programming Idioms for Search
+- Graph Egnine Programming Idioms for Exploration, Discovery and Search
 - BFS, BackTracking, Blocking
 - Rule Processing via Dynamic Lambda Injection
 - Generic Programming with the GE (Server-side)